hdShang/arxiv-daily/docs/cs-AI/2025-09-23/papers/250919524v1-score-the-steps-not-just-the-goal-vlm-based-subgoal-evaluation-for-r.md

 ---
 layout: default
-title: Score the Steps, Not Just the Goal: VLM-Based Subgoal Evaluation for Robotic Manipulation
+title: "Score the Steps, Not Just the Goal: VLM-Based Subgoal Evaluation for Robotic Manipulation"
 ---

 # Score the Steps, Not Just the Goal: VLM-Based Subgoal Evaluation for Robotic Manipulation